NodesHub/dao_docs/docs/develop/how-to/ODISEOd/commands.md

 # Commands

-This section describes the commands available from `ODISEOd`, the command line interface that connects a running `ODISEOd` process.
+This section describes the commands available from `achillesd`, the command line interface that connects a running `achillesd` process.

 ## `add-genesis-account`